 … He was concerned about finding people with faith, the kind He displayed…

-There’s something amazing about unbelief-it is able to fulfill its own expectations.
-Unbelief is safe because takes no risk and almost always gets what it expects.
+There’s something amazing about unbelief – it is able to fulfill its own expectations.
+Unbelief is safe because it takes no risk and almost always gets what it expects.
 Then, after a person gets the answer for their unbelief, they can say, I told you so.